ankihg/duplicates-removal/README.md

 ## Front-end architecture
-I organanized the front end according to Angular's component-based architecture.
+The front end is organized according to Angular's component-based architecture.
 I recently discovered this design pattern and appreciate it for its ease of navigation, reusability, and representation of data flow.